MichaelSaah/datagen/README.md

 Passing this flag pretty prints the output.

 #### `-s`
-Passing this flag tells Datagen to interperet the path string as the schema itself.
+Passing this flag tells Datagen to interperet the first argument as the schema itself.
 For example, one could do

 ```
-$ datagen '["firstName", "lastName"]' -s
+$ datagen -s "[\"firstName\", \"lastName\"]"
 ```

 ## Using as a Library